Introduction

 Second Wind starts by deploying its AI Surface, which the company describes as a structured, AI-readable reference layer that sits alongside the main website.
 The purpose is not to replace the marketing site, but to provide AI systems with a clearer, more organized, and more evidence-structured source they can retrieve, interpret, compare, and cite more reliably.

-The public site says this layer uses structured, web-accessible formats that AI systems can actually consume.
+This layer uses structured, web-accessible formats that AI systems can actually consume.
 It is described as the infrastructure behind improved AI visibility, citation behavior, and competitive positioning.
 Second Wind

 2. Monitor how AI systems currently represent the company